When you bought your last smart phone or tablet and took it out of the box, did you:

 - go to a class?

 A smartphone is a complex device.
-So why didn’t you need hours and hours of formal learning?
+So why didn’t you (and your children) need hours and hours of formal learning?
 Because these devices are designed to be visual, intuitive and obvious (VIO).

-VIO is a powerful Lean concept, with the potential to transform your entire learning organization.
+VIO is a powerful Lean concept, with the potential to transform your entire training approach.

 Employ VIO to Reduce the Learning Burden

-When you deploy Lean Learning at the strategic Black Belt level, one of the first things you do is calculate your organization’s learning burden.
+When you deploy Lean Knowledge Transfer at the Black Belt level, one of the first things you do is calculate your organization’s learning burden.
 Your goal is to reduce the learning burden, freeing up time and resources that can be used for more productive things.

 One of the most powerful ways you can reduce the learning burden is to eliminate or reduce the need for learning by making things…say it with me now…visual, intuitive and obvious.